 Getting the Skinny On Influence Marketing

-In a day and age where anyone’s word can carry across entire continents, it’s obvious that protecting and maintaining one’s reputation is the number one defensive measure businesses have to take when operating in highly competitive industries.
-But on the flip side, the Internet’s ability to spread the word also allows businesses to leverage content and hard work in order to produce a measurable, valuable result: influence marketing.
+In a day and age where anyone’s word can go viral, it’s obvious that protecting one’s reputation is vital.
+But on the flip side, the Internet also allows businesses to leverage content to produce a valuable result.
+This is influence marketing.

-Influence marketing is the art of building a marketing campaign for a business specifically tackling its reputation and influence in the local industry.
-If you’re a restaurant, then influence marketing is about making sure people in your area know what you’re offering, and why you’re the best restaurant in your chosen cuisine in town.
+Influence marketing is the art of building a reputation for a business in the local industry through online influence.
 If you’re an IT consultant, it’s much the same way — only you want to build your influence in the world of information services, establishing yourself as the go-to cloud guy, or the CRM expert, or the application development guru.

 While influence marketing is easy enough to describe, it’s much harder to actually put into action.
 How do you go about becoming the one service or business everyone talks about?